-- In collaboration with partners, KW4 OHT is producing a 2024 wellness calendar for older adults in the KW4 Region. - SCOPE (Seamless Care Optimizing Patient Experience) - SCOPE is a joint SMGH-GRH program to support KW4 primary care providers with clinical consultation for complex and urgent patients, including helping with more efficient and seamless access to services that could decrease caregiver distress. - Complex Care Program (CCP), Integrated Care Team (ICT) Expansion Project - In December 2022, the ministry provided 16 months of funding for a KW4 OHT Integrated Care Team (ICT) Complex Care program (CCP) expansion to provide wrap around services while patients are waiting to see a geriatrician.
+• In collaboration with partners, the KW4 OHT 2024 wellness calendar for older adults in the KW4 Region has been completed and distributed to stakeholders.

+SCOPE (Seamless Care Optimizing Patient Experience)

+• SCOPE is a joint SMGH-GRH program to support KW4 primary care providers with clinical consultation for complex and urgent patients, including helping with more efficient and seamless access to services that could decrease caregiver distress.

+• Complex Care Program (CCP), Integrated Care Team (ICT) Expansion Project

+• In December 2022, the ministry provided 16 months of funding for a KW4 OHT Integrated Care Team (ICT) Complex Care program (CCP) expansion.